livaschar/webmofsynth/README.md

 ## 🔔 Release Note 3.0
 **From Classical to Quantum calculations!**

-The updated web application of MOFSynth now uses XTB along with its semi-empirical calculations!
+The updated web application of MOFSynth now lets you choose the Level of Theory: either Classical Mechanics (UFF) or Quantum Mechanics methods (gfn2-xtb)!

-Enjoy faster execution times and improved scalability.
-All dependencies are now open source, making MOFSynth fully transparent and reproducible.

 ## What is Web-MOFSynth?
 Web-MOFSynth is an online tool for **MOF synthesizability evaluation**, with